 If your dependents need to be seen by a medical professional and their CHCS registration has not been received yet, you can execute "On-the-spot CHCS Registration."
 To do so, go to the base's local PAD Office (Patient Affairs Division) and provide your dependent's date of birth, FIN, and ID.

 Please alert the ISMO Medical Specialist immediately if you or anyone in your family has a pre-existing medical condition(s) and may require immediate or early medical assistance.
-The current Medical Specialists at ISMO are Ms. Lizzy McCahon and Ms. Katie Martin.
-Their emails can be found in the staff directory.

 MEDICAL TRANSPORTATION POLICY